kaio91/Python/README.md

-# Python send mail use gmail \n
+# Python send mail use gmail

-Use: Getting the command line input arguments. \n
+Use: Getting the command line input arguments.

 { from_to = sys.argv[1]
 subject = sys.argv[2]